Azure/azure-rest-api-specs/specification/dns/resource-manager/readme.md

     reason: Operation APIs for Microsoft.Network are to be defined in Network swagger.
   - code: GetCollectionOnlyHasValueAndNextLink
     reason: This is just a Get operation and not a List operation.
+  - code: AvoidAdditionalProperties
+    reason: It can introduce a breaking change when updating parameter order, since Dns Zones service has already shipped public versions.
 ```

 ### Tag: package-2018-05